mouse-reeve/recipes/markdown/dill_stew.md

 Add vegetables, dill, thyme, and paprika.
 Increase heat and cover, bringing it to a boil.
 Stir occassionally to avoid boiling over or sticking.

-Once boiling, reduce heat and simmer for 20-25 minutes, stirring occassionally, until stew is thick and potatoes and carrots are tender.
+Once boiling, reduce heat and simmer, uncovered, for 20-25 minutes, stirring occassionally, until stew is thick and potatoes and carrots are tender.

 In the meantime, prepare the dumplings.